matthewdillon1/Download-Starred-Email-Threads-Script/README.md

 ## Future Enhancements
 While I do not plan on enhancing this script any further because I leverage an alternative solution, here are some ways in which the script could be enhanced in future versions:
 1. Create an actual script deployment so that the script does not need to be copied/pasted into a user's personal GAS project to function
-2. Incorporate text analytics so that custom labels can be created and/or applied based on the content of the email thread
+2. Improve the Google Drive folder so that the user can choose the naming convention for the folder and subfolders which the downloaded files will be pushed to
-3. Improve the current structure of applying and creating labels such that it is easier for other users to customize based on individualized needs
+3. Change the 180 day "email inactivity" metric into a parameter that the user can more easily specify at the beginning of the script
-4. Change the 363 day mark into a parameter that the user can more easily specify at the beginning of the script
+4. Enhance the code to consolidate duplicated efforts (i.e. iteration through the "Downloaded Emails" thread *after* iteration through all email threads)
-5. Allow the user to custom-filter which email threads should be forwarded (example: only forward emails if any message on the thread is from persons A, B, or C)
+5. Identify ways in which the script can handle email attachments that are locked, confidential, password-protected, etc.

 ---